Research Scientist, Department of Earth and Space Sciences

 Space-based geodesy is entering a new era in which measurements are routine and global.
-SAR is one type of satellite geodetic system that permits high resolution mapping of sub-centimeter elevation changes.
+SAR is one type of satellite geodetic system that permits high-resolution mapping of sub-centimeter elevation changes.
 This systematic observation of the Earth permits studies of earthquakes, volcanic eruptions, and slow-moving landslides with unprecedented detail.

-At the eScience Institute, I am working towards an automated regional InSAR processing system with an emphasis on detection of transient surface deformation in the Pacific Northwest.
+At the eScience Institute, I am working towards an automated regional InSAR processing system with an emphasis on the detection of transient surface deformation in the Pacific Northwest.
 Such a system will provide valuable maps of changes to the Earth’s surface through time which will help inform assessments of regional natural hazards.